Full Court Press: Thursday's high school highlights (Feb. 11)

 • Beau Neal scored 22 points to top four players in double figures and power No. 8 Florence-Carlton past Anaconda 65-59.
 Eli Pedersen scored 14, and Caden Zaluski and Levi Posey added 10 apiece for the Falcons, who fell behind by six at halftime before winning the third quarter 23-10.
 Eli Saltenberger popped in 21 points, Jacob Greenwood 14 and Landon Hurley 10 for the Copperheads.

 • Noah Bouchard provided 18 points and eight rebounds and three other Huntley Project players scored in double figures as the No. 2-ranked Red Devils triumphed at home 66-33 over Shepherd.
 Project shot a sizzling 59.5% from the field.
 Jake Fox scored 13 points for the Red Devils, followed by David Wohlfeil 11 and Tim Rose 10.
-Project led 11-9 after the first quarter, but outscored the Mustangs 38-16 over the next two periods.
+Brandon Geck had 11 steals for Project, which led 11-9 after the first quarter but outscored the Mustangs 38-16 over the next two periods.
 Bouchard shot 7 of 13 from the field.
 Fox blocked three shots.
 Malachi Warneke finished with eight points and six rebounds for Shepherd.

+• Keigan Skolrud led Glasgow with 18 points and teammates Bergen Miller and Hunter Collinsworth both chipped in 12 points apiece in a 59-56 tripping of Poplar.
+The Indians were led by Joe Bear’s game-high 25 points and Wilfred Lambert pumped in 16 in Moccasin Square Garden.

+• Journey Emerson had a career night with 33 points and Kayden Littlesun provided support with 16 more as Lame Deer outlasted rival Colstrip 71-62 in overtime.
+Kendall Russell scored nine for the Morning Stars, who fought back from a six-point halftime deficit and outscored the Colts 14-5 in the extra session.
+Logan Vocu led Colstrip with 14, Rilee Small-Fisher added 13, and Shaye Wilkie and Caleb Cole had nine apiece.

 Class C